Visitor restrictions during COVID-19

-Unless an exception below is satisfied, visitation will not be permitted starting Saturday, March 14, and will continue for the foreseeable future.
+Unless an exception below is satisfied, visitation is restricted for hospital services.
 For safety considerations, no visitors below age 12 will be allowed on premises.
 Further, no visitors will be allowed to visit patients in isolation for infection prevention.

 - A pediatric patient is allowed TWO visitors at a time for visits, this is to remain the same TWO visitors the entire stay.
 The TWO visitors may come in alone or simultaneously, just once a day.
 However, only ONE visitor may stay overnight in the unit.
 Upon arrival visitors are to go straight to the patient room and directly out of the facility when the visit is over, other than exceptions below.
 This includes pediatric patients in isolation.

 - A patient in the Neonatal Intensive Care Unit (NICU) is allowed TWO visitors at a time for visits, this is to remain the same TWO visitors the entire stay.
 The TWO visitors may come in alone or simultaneously, just once a day.
 Upon arrival visitors are to go straight to the patient room and directly out of the facility when the visit is over, other than exceptions below.
 This includes NICU patients in isolation.

 - A patient at end of life is allowed TWO visitors per day, The TWO visitors may come in alone or simultaneously.
 Upon arrival visitors are to go straight to the patient room and directly out of the facility when the visit is over, other than exceptions below.
 This includes end of life patients in isolation.